Who doesn’t love stuffed peppers? They’re colorful, filling, and can be made in a variety of ways to fit every taste.

 Once you have cooked your stuffed peppers, follow these simple directions to freeze them safely.

-- Wrap each individual pepper in plastic wrap, careful to assure none of the filling falls out.
+1. Wrap each individual pepper in plastic wrap, careful to ensure none of the filling falls out.

-Individually wrapping the peppers in plastic wrap helps assure the filling will stay in place and that they will not get freezer burned.
+Individually wrapping the peppers in plastic wrap helps ensure the filling will stay in place and that they won’t get freezer burned.

 If you want to avoid using plastic wrap, you can always skip this step.
 Just be sure to keep the container flat and level while in the freezer.
 And use the peppers within a month to avoid freezer burn.